 If you need inspiration, take a cue from Coca-Cola.
 From their social media pages to their branded videos, all of their customer-facing assets reflect the same look and feel.
 By repeatedly exposing people to the same stimulus, the brand becomes memorable.

 Employ your branding everywhere, especially if these are tools of everyday usage.
-Best solutions like Pics.io DAM will allow you to display your brand identity.
+Best solutions like Pics.io brand management platform will allow you to display your brand identity.
 And so both your team and users will be exposed to your brand repeatedly.

 The tool enables you to adapt your signup & login as well as the general interface of your storage.
 So your team will see the colors, fonts, logo, etc. of your brand.